saltastroops/data-archive-database/README.md

 # Populating the SAAO/SALT Data Archive Database

-This package lets you populate (and update) the SAAO/SALT Data Archive database.
+This application lets you populate (and update) the SAAO/SALT Data Archive database.

 ## Installation and configuration